ABSP-methylation-tool/ABSP/README.md

 #### Launch multiple analysis:
 The "Multiple analysis" tab is useful to analyze multiple samples and/or for multiple grouping analysis, launched in one click, using as input tables filled with the required input entries.

-## Availability

-Currently, ABSP is not functional on MacOS devices due to compatibility issues of the renv package with the 4.2.0 R version on MacOS.

 ## License